oinume/tomahawk/docs/en/tomahawk.rst

 --expect-timeout
 ^^^^^^^^^^^^^^^^
-Duplicated.
+DUPLICATED.
 Use t (-timeout) instead.
+Will be deleted in v0.6.0.

 -u, --ssh-user
 ^^^^^^^^^^^^^^